What is a terabyte?

 How much data can 1 TB hold?

 The average user stores a mix of photos, videos, and documents.
-When you're setting up a backup plan, it's hard to gauge how many photos and videos 1 terabyte of data can hold.
-1 TB gives you the option of storing roughly:
+When you're setting up a cloud storage plan, it's hard to gauge how many photos and videos 1 TB of data can hold.
+One terabyte gives you the option of storing roughly:

 - 250,000 photos taken with a 12MP camera;